Buddleja fallowiana

 Buddleja fallowiana is a species of flowering plant in the figwort family Scrophulariaceae.
 It is endemic to the Yunnan province of western China, where it grows in open woodland, along forest edges and watercourses.
-The plant was collected in China by the Scottish botanist George Forrest in 1906, and named in 1917 by Balfour & Smith for George Fallow, a gardener at the Royal Botanic Garden Edinburgh.
+The plant was collected in China by the Scottish botanist George Forrest in 1906, and named in 1917 by Balfour and Smith for George Fallow, a gardener at the Royal Botanic Garden Edinburgh.
 Fallow had died in Egypt in 1915 from wounds sustained fighting in the Gallipoli Campaign.

 Description

 Buddleja fallowiana is a deciduous shrub typically growing to a height of 4 m.
 Of loose habit, the plant has young shoots clothed with a dense white felt.
 The ovate to narrowly elliptic leaves are 4-13 cm long by 1 cm wide, acuminate or acute at the apex; the upper and lower surfaces densely tomentose, bestowing a silvery grey sheen.
 The inflorescences are slender, thyrsoid, sometimes interrupted, with panicles at the ends of the current year's shoots.
 The flowers are 5-15 cm long by 2-3 cm wide, comprising fragrant lavender blue flowers with orange throats, the corollas 2 – 3.5 mm wide by 9 – 14 mm long with erect lobes.
 The flowers bloom in late summer and autumn.

 Growth is significantly slower than that of B. davidii; Bean considered the species more closely allied to B. nivea, although its chromosome number, 2n = 76 (tetraploid), places it alongside the similarly tetraploid B. davidii.